shuttle-hq/shuttle-shellcon-frontend/README.md

    - Using the same browser and device
    - Not clearing your browser data
    - Completing each challenge fully before moving to the next

+   > **Note**: The application uses localStorage to persist challenge validation state and system status changes between page refreshes.
+This ensures that when a challenge is validated as solved, it remains in the solved state even after page reloads.

 3. **Q: The code examples in the challenges aren't displaying correctly.
 How can I fix this?**
    A: If code blocks aren't rendering properly: